DHTMLX/scheduler-docs/data/server_integration.md

 });
 ~~~

 All the functions of the router object should return either a Promise or a data response object.
-This is needed for the dataProcessor to apply the database id and to hook **onAfterUpdate** event of the data processor.
+This is needed for the dataProcessor to apply the database id and to hook the **onAfterUpdate** event of the data processor.

 ~~~js
 const router = function(entity, action, data, id) {